After your round, here's the fast and easy way to give your investors their SEIS/EIS certificates for their tax returns

 Then, you will be required to upload your supporting documents (based on your answers to the questions).
 If you have completed your raise on SeedLegals, the majority of these documents will be automatically included in the application for you.

 Next, make sure you appoint SeedLegals as your agents on the next step below by generating and signing the Agent Authorization Form.

 Finally, once you have completed all the steps above, make sure to send us your application for review by clicking this button.

 Once HMRC have approve the application, they will send us a Unique Investment Reference Number (UIR number).
 We will the input it on the next step on the platform for you.

-Then, we will let you know.
 You will need to come back to the Compliance Process (Raise > SEIS/EIS Compliance) and make sure that a director signs the SEIS3 and EIS3 certificates for your investors.

 Once you have done that, you can email the SEIS3 / EIS3 certificates directly to your investors through the platform.
 This is the document that investors will need to claim back their tax relief.